Week 2 - Structuring Pipelines

 Success criteria: You can call calculate_revenue() with test data (a list of dicts) without any file on disk.

-<aside> 📦 Files: exercise_3/ on the w2 branch: includes a sales.csv with mixed valid / zero-price / negative-price rows.
+<aside> 📦 Files: exercise_3/: includes a sales.csv with mixed valid / zero-price / negative-price rows.

 </aside>